ChihChengLiang/website/content/posts/2025-02-10_open_source.md

 AI has changed the nature of software, especially the source code part.
 There might be some possibility forward:

 1. Bend the technology to make it fit into the 1980 freedoms.
-2. Generalize or bend the old freedom to fit for potential new AI paradigms.
+2. Generalize or bend the old freedom to fit potential new AI paradigms.
 3. A mixture of two